First Published: November 9, 2022

 - you do not develop any additional symptoms.

-- wear a well-fitted mask in all public settings
+- wearing a well-fitted mask in all public settings

-- avoid non-essential activities where you need to take off your mask
+- avoiding non-essential activities where you need to take off your mask

-- avoid non-essential visits to anyone who is immunocompromised or may be at higher risk of illness
+- avoiding non-essential visits to anyone who is immunocompromised or may be at higher risk of illness

-- avoid non-essential visits to high-risk settings, such as hospitals and long-term care homes.
+- avoiding non-essential visits to high-risk settings, such as hospitals and long-term care homes.

 Starting the process is easy:

-1. Reach out to your manager to set up a conversation related to flexible working arrangements and your reason(s) for it.
+1. Reach out to your manager to set up a conversation and explain your reasons for the request.
 If you do not make this request via email, be sure to record the date and make personal notes of each conversation.

 2. There are many ways to start this conversation.
 Some examples include:

-“I am concerned about returning to the workplace because I have a health condition that makes me particularly vulnerable to COVID-19.”
+- “I am concerned about working in the office because my health condition makes me vulnerable to serious complications if I contract COVID-19.”

 3. During the conversation, identify the challenge(s) and the arrangement you seek.
 You may be presented with an alternative or be expected to talk through another possible solution.